redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `db`

-name of the influx database to use.
+name of the database to use.

 Type: `string`